Song Registration

 - Worth team is notified for review

 During Review: You cannot edit the song while it's being reviewed.
-If changes are needed, Worth staff will request changes and return it for editing.
+If changes are needed, Worth staff will return it for editing.

 The Worth team reviews your submission: